 Trustees are recruited in accordance with the requirements of the Articles of Association of the UTS.
-Two hold named offices in the University of Cambridge; six are appointed by the University Council; the Headteacher is ex officio a Trustee; two (during 2019-2020) Parent Governors are elected by parents; one teacher is elected by staff members; two further members may be co-opted by the Governing Body.
-The Governing Body presently includes members from both inside and outside the University with professional involvement in education, law, finance, human resources, management and administration.
+Two hold named offices in the University of Cambridge; six are appointed by the University Council; the Headteacher is ex officio Trustee; two (during 2020-2021).
+Parent Governors are elected by parents; one staff governor is elected by staff; two further trustees may be co-opted by the Governing Body.
+The Governing Body presently includes individuals from both inside and outside the University with professional involvement in education, law, finance, human resources, management and administration.